November 19, 2013 –

 The Diabetes Prevention Program had an informational booth and K-State Extension who roasted chestnuts for appetizers and passed out literature as well.

-Nathan Hale was selling t-shirts as a promotional for professional boxer Marcus Oliveira who lives on the PBPN reservation and has an upcoming fight for the light heavyweight champion- ship on Dec.
+Nathan Hale was selling t-shirts as a promotional for professional boxer Marcus Oliveira who lives on the PBPN Common Land and has an upcoming fight for the light heavyweight champion- ship on Dec.
 14 in Germany.
 After this photograph was taken Oliveira made an appearance at the dinner.

 Some of the Pahmahmies and Num Hale waiting for dinner to begin.